This checklist is designed to assist new SendSafely Administrators to configure the SendSafely Zendesk integration.

 5. Ensure Dropzones are Production Ready

-For any system integration, we recommend setting up a Dropzone under a service account, or team alias such as email@example.com.
+For any system integration, we recommend setting up a Dropzone under a Service Account, using a team alias such as email@example.com.
 SendSafely Administrators can then manage the Service Account Dropzone via the SendSafely Enterprise Console.

 Be sure to add your Zendesk agents to the Dropzone recipient list by following the steps outlined under "Initial Dropzone Setup - Step 3 - Configure Additional Recipients".